CentaurusInfra/fornax-serverless/doc/fornax_setup.md

 ```script
 dpkg -L containerd.io | grep toml
 ```
-Using vi to open the file
+You can using vi or other tool to open the file
 ```script
 sudo chmod 777 /etc/containerd/config.toml
 sudo vi /etc/containerd/config.toml